 A programmer with good networking knowledge would probably be the best way to describe myself.
 I am a -young- experienced programmer mostly in Ruby on Rails and Python.
-Since I've joined the Inverse team in March 2014, I've also gained experience in Perl and the Catalyst framework.
+Since I've joined the Inverse team in March 2014, I've also gained experience in Perl and Golang.
 Developping and rethinking software is what I love while keeping in mind that software is made for the real world.
 It must be scalable, redundant and maintainable.

 First IT project that I tackled, creating a static website for Cuisine Plus, a Montreal based kitchenware business.
 From there, it has evolved over the years into a small business website with it's own content management interface.
 Thought for small businesses where budgets are tight, this website manages to have a 0$ cost per month by leveraging free services as Dropbox, Heroku for hosting and then Ruby on Rails and its libraries as a backend technology.
 A fork of the website, based on the idea of a simple, low cost but fully featured small business retail CMS almost became my business project but that never took off.